fireundubh/playwithfire/faqs.md

 ### Where can I send feedback?

 I accept feedback by private message on the Nexus, Reddit, and Discord.
-Patreon and PayPal contributors may also send me feedback via email.
+Patreon subscribers and PayPal donors may also send me feedback via email.